edgedb/edgedb-elixir/README.md

 ```

 # TODO:
-1. Support for lazy pool with automatic resizing using server hints (completed, but needs testing in applications)
+1. Support for custom pool with automatic resizing using server hints (completed, but needs testing in applications)
 2. Query builder with schema reflection (long term)